3 tbsp olive oil, plus extra to drizzle

 1 tbsp golden caster sugar

 Lift the chicken from the soup and shred finely using a couple of forks.
 Return to the soup with the lemon zest and juice, sugar, and season to taste.
-Ladle into bowls with a dollop of yogurt and the coriander leaves, and serve with toast, spread with houmous and drizzled with oil.
+Ladle into bowls with a dollop of yoghurt and the coriander leaves, and serve with toast, spread with hummus and drizzled with oil.